The Protostar System as next-gen GIS (Geographic Information System)

 GIS connects data to a map, integrating location data (where things are) with all types of descriptive information (what things are like there).
 This provides a foundation for mapping and analysis that is used in science and almost every industry.
 GIS helps users understand patterns, relationships, and geographic context.
 The benefits include improved communication and efficiency as well as better management and decision making.

-ORA’s Protostar system is essentially a next-generation GIS which takes data from any terrestrial sensor or socio-economic index and terraforms a planetary hologram.
+ORA’s Protostar system is essentially a next-generation GIS engine which takes data from any terrestrial sensor or socio-economic index and terraforms a planetary hologram.
 This is a generative software which means that algorithms in its creationary engine ‘generate’ patterns and objects that are an embodiment of the data inputs that feed it.